henaorth16/Simple_Nodejs_and_Mysql__Project-/README.md

 #### security won't be an issue.
 ---

-if you have any recommendation or suggestion please let me know, feel free to fork :smile
+if you have any recommendation or suggestion please let me know, feel free to fork 😄

 ---
 ## to run this project in your machine read the following advice